Red Flags When Hiring a Contractor

 Spot the warning signs to avoid costly contractor mistakes.

 A seasoned contractor knows how to keep the process running smoothly, on schedule, and within budget.
-To make sure your remodeling project goes the way you envision, it’s essential to hire the right professional for the job.
-Here are some common mistakes to avoid when choosing your contractor so you can get the results you’re looking for without the headaches.
+To make sure of this, it’s essential to hire the right professional for the job.

 Red Flag Number One.
 A Contractor Asking for Payment or Large Deposit Before Work is Done